misch2/DigitalClock/README.md

     Booting, connecting to WiFi.

 * `--⠀--⠀--`
-    Booting, waiting for the first NTP synchronisation.
+    Booting, waiting for the first NTP synchronization.

 * Clock with blinking colons
-    Running from NTP, time is synchronised.
+    Running from NTP, time is synchronized.

 * Clock without blinking colons
-    Running from local time source, time has been unsynchronised for more than 6 hours.
+    Running from local time source, time has been unsynchronized for more than 6 hours.

 * `OT⠀A1⠀⠀⠀`
     OTA in progress.